google/santa/docs/development/sync-protocol.md

 distributing rules using a sync server enables an admin to override some local configuration options e.g. lockdown mode on both a fleetwide and per host basis.

-# The Santa Sync Server Protocol Overview
+# The Santa Sync Server Protocol 50,000ft View

 The Sync Protocol is an HTTP/JSON Restful protocol.
 As such it is assumed that both the server and client add `Content-Type` headers are set to